spitbol/pal/README.md

 File S.GO contains, in order, the following definitions and declarations:

-*   _const_ declaration of the opcodes.
+-   _const_ declaration of the opcodes.
-*   _const_ declaration of the configuration parameters CFP_*;
+-   _const_ declaration of the configuration parameters;
-*    definitions of symbolic variables define using EQU instructions;
+-   _const_ with  definitions of symbolic variables define using EQU instructions;
-*    _program_, an array of ints containing the initial memory content;
+-    _program_, an array of ints containing the initial memory content;
-*    _const_, declaration giving the values of the symbolic variable values and the offsets of program labels;
+-    _const_, declaration giving the values of the symbolic variable values and the offsets of program labels;
-*    _const_, declaration mapping names of OSINT procedures to integer values;
+-    _const_, declaration mapping names of OSINT procedures to integer values;
-*    _error_messages_, a map from error numbers to error message text;
+-    _errorMessages_, a map from error numbers to error message text;
-*    _prc_names_, a map from line numbers to the name of the Minimal procedure defined at that line number in the Minimal source; and
+-    _prcNames_, a map from line numbers to the name of the Minimal procedure defined at that line number in the Minimal source; and
-*    _stmt_text_, a map from line numbers to the text of the associated Minimal instruction.
+-    _stmtText_, a map from line numbers to the text of the associated Minimal instruction.

 The file S.GO contains about 36,500 lines.